 The Cauldron Wizarding Pub and Inn

-Matthew Cortland is a self-proclaimed book nerd, and with an advisor of a NASA engineer friend Travis Davis, he wants to create the world`s first Wizarding pub....The Cauldron Wizarding Pub & Inn.
+Matthew Cortland describes himself as a book nerd, and now with an advisor of a NASA engineer friend Travis Davis, he wants to create the world`s first Wizarding pub....The Cauldron Wizarding Pub & Inn.

 The pub will have floating candles, pint glasses that fill from the bottom up, wands that will control lights...you get the idea!